GoldStar184/Xtreme-Wiki/File-Formats/Asset-Packs.md

 - It will explain and ask for confirmation, so press Enter.

-- When it's done (it's usually quite quick) you will have a `dolphin_custom` folder right next to your source packs.
+- When it's done (it's usually quite quick) you will have a `asset_packs` folder right next to your source packs.
 Inside it you will see your Asset Pack, but in compiled form (.png images swapped for .bm and .bmx).

-- Now upload the packed packs from that folder onto your flipper in `SD/dolphin_custom`.
+- Now upload the packed packs from that folder onto your flipper in `SD/asset_packs`.

 - Done!
 Just select it from the Xtreme Settings app now.
 And if you're generous share your (packed) asset pack in #asset-packs on discord.